Naʼvi language: Nouns

 since the topic is "I", the subject "nose" is associated with "me": That is, it's understood to be "my nose".
 "Nose" itself is unmarked for case, as it's the subject of the intransitive verb "to be".
 However, in most cases the genitive marker -yä is used for this purpose.

 Besides case, the role of a noun in a clause may be indicated with adpositions.
 Any adposition may occur as either as a preposition before the noun, or as an enclitic after the noun, a greater degree of freedom than English allows.
 For example, "with you" may be either hu nga or ngahu.
 When used as enclitics, they are much like the numerous cases found in Hungarian and Finnish.
 When used as prepositions, more along the lines of what English does, certain of them trigger lenition.
 One of the leniting prepositions is mì "in", as in mì sokx "in the body".
 This may cause some ambiguity with short plurals: mì sokx could also be short for mì aysokx "in the bodies".

 Naʼvi pronouns encode clusivity.
 That is, there are different words for "we" depending on whether the speaker is including his/her addressee or not.
 There are also special forms for "the two of us" (with or without the addressee), "the three of us", etc. They do not inflect for gender; although it is possible to distinguish "he" from "she", the distinction is optional.
+Naʼvi pronouns have the same declension as any other noun.
+The pronouns are declined for four persons: 1st person inclusive, 1st person exclusive, 2nd person, and 3rd person animate.
+Most of the plural forms of the various pronouns are made from the addition of the number prefixes to the singular.